The Neighbors: Income

 The most common language spoken in the W 116th St / Manhattan Ave

-neighborhood is English, spoken by 67.8% of households.
-Other important languages spoken here include Spanish, French and German.
+neighborhood is English, spoken by 67.1% of households.
+Other important languages spoken here include Spanish and French.